-If you have had a change in your neck pain symptoms following a diagnostic injection called a Medial Branch Block (MBB), this confirms that the structures supplied by the nerve called the Medial Branch of the Cervical Dorsal Ramus are, at least in part, responsible for your symptoms.

-During cervical Rhizolysis (or Radiofrequency Lesioning) a special needle is attached to a radiofrequency machine.
-The tip of the needle is applied to your nerve.
+If you have had a change in your neck pain symptoms following a diagnostic injection called a Medial Branch Block (MBB), this confirms that the structures supplied by the nerve called the Medial Branch of the Cervical Dorsal Ramus is, at least in part, responsible for your symptoms.
+A special needle is attached to a radiofrequency machine.
+The tip of the needle is applied to the Medial Branch of the Posterior Ramus.
 The Consultant checks that the needle is in the correct place by placing a small current through the tip of the needle.
-You may then feel a tingling sensation.

-Sometimes your muscles supplied by the nerve, twitch, if the needle is in the right spot.
-The Consultant then heats the tip of the needle using the radiofrequency waves, which deliberately damages the nerve so that it can no longer send pain messages from the joint.
-Usually several levels in your neck are treated in one sitting.
+This may cause a tingling sensation.
+Sometimes the muscles supplied by the nerve twitch if the needle is in the right spot.
+The Consultant then heats the tip of the needle using the radiofrequency waves, which damage the nerve so that it can no longer send pain messages from the joint.
+Usually several levels in the neck are treated in one sitting.
 The procedure can be done on one side, or both sides, depending on your symptoms.
-This technique can also be called Frequency Nerve Ablation or Denervation.
+This technique is called Rhizolysis or Radiofrequency Lesioning (RFL).
+It can also be called Frequency Nerve Ablation or Denervation.